 - Clicking, grating, or popping sensations, especially when associated with specific motions

-If you’re experiencing symptoms, delaying treatment with Matson, MO physical and occupational therapists could make the injury worse.
-We will work with your physician to come up with a game plan that will safely and successfully get you back to the activities you love.
-Going to any of our locations for a free injury screening is a simple, cost-effective means of having your shoulder analyzed.
-Early diagnosis and treatment can help prevent a frozen shoulder – which is painful and can take up to three years to wholly heal – or arthritis, which will have to be managed for the rest of your life.
-We have the knowledge and skill to get you safely back to what you do and love best, whether it’s lifting your grandchildren over your head or striking out the side.
+If you exhibit any of these symptoms, it’s essential that you get in touch with a medical professional such as the Matson, MO physical and occupational therapists at Axes Physical Therapy.
+We will work together with your doctor to coordinate a plan for your recovery.
+Visiting any of our locations for a free injury screening is a simple, cost-effective method to have your shoulder analyzed.
+Early examination and treatment can help prevent a frozen shoulder – which is painful and can take up to three years to wholly heal – or arthritis, which will have to be managed for the rest of your life.
+We have the expertise and skill to get you safely back to what you do and love best, whether it’s lifting your grandchildren over your head or striking out the side.

 Treatments for a Rotator Cuff Tear

-If you have been diagnosed with a rotator cuff tear, you may be asking yourself what the most effective means of treatment is in Matson, MO.
-Usually, rest, icing, and physical therapy treatment methods such as stretching and strengthening exercises will be sufficient to help improve the symptoms, encourage the body’s natural healing process, and eventually get you back to the activities you love.
-You may also receive anti-inflammatory medicine or injections to help manage pain.
-Luckily, surgery is only recommended in cases with full-thickness tears or if rest and physical therapy have not been successful.
-The licensed physical therapists at Axes Physical Therapy know how to evaluate your condition and determine the best treatment method for you.
-We will work alongside you to build an evidence-based, customized plan to get you back to the activities you love, free from the pain and limitations of a rotator cuff tear.
+If you have been diagnosed with a rotator cuff tear, you may be wondering what the most effective means of treatment is in Matson, MO.
+Most of the time, rest, icing, and physical therapy treatment practices such as stretching and strengthening exercises will be enough to help assuage the symptoms, let your rotator cuff heal properly by itself, and eventually get you back to a pain free life.
+If the pain is severely debilitating, a physician make recommend anti-inflammatory medicine or injections.
+Luckily, surgery is only recommended in rotator cuff tears with full-thickness tears or if the tear refuses to heal with more conservative care.
+The expert physical therapists at Axes Physical Therapy know how to assess your condition and determine the best treatment method for you.
+We will work with you to develop an evidence-based, customized plan to get you back to the activities you love, free from the pain and limitations of a rotator cuff tear.

 We treat a wide variety of conditions and complaints and have a team of specialists ready to help you.
 Some of our other services are: